Spruce up your Omelette and present them in style with this Chicken Nori Omelette recipe in the regular sushi spiral form and teardrops.

-Process is easy, simply grind some chicken breast, if not, replace with turkey.
+The process is easy, simply grind some chicken breast, if not, replace it with turkey.
 To help with binding, I’ve added 1 tablespoon of potato starch, but you can use corn starch or flour.

-Nori does bring the essence to the overall flavor, which enable me to omit salt.
-I added some mushroom seasoning powder do, but you can use bouillon granules, garlic salt or similar.
-Nori also leave a nice dark inner line to complement the omelette’s yellow and the “white” meat.
+Nori does bring essence to the overall flavor, which enables me to omit salt.
+I added some mushroom seasoning powder does, but you can use bouillon granules, garlic salt, or similar.
+Nori also leaves a nice dark inner line to complement the omelet’s yellow and the “white” meat.

 Recipe for Chicken nori Omelette